How the Canada Revenue Agency addresses non-compliance in the real estate sector

 Please let us know by responding to this survey.
 You will be redirected to a secure survey page.

 When you sell your principal residence, you need to tell the CRA.
-You will need to file a T2091 form with your tax return.
+You will need to file Form T2091 (IND), Designation of a Property as a Principal Residence by an Individual (Other Than a Personal Trust) with your tax return.
 For details go to Reporting the sale of your principal residence for individuals (other than trusts).

 Key areas of compliance risk in the real estate sector